alexsullivan114/MaterialFitness/README.md

 - Add todays list in main fragment of drawer
     - Done
 - Add frame popup to edit current exercise stuff.
+    - Not sure if I'm going to do this anymore
 - Add drop down for exercises that have too many sets
     - Done :)
 - Add animation when clicking into an exercise